-School begins at 7:45 a.m. and ends at 2:45 p.m.
-No students should be dropped off before 7:30 a.m. unless special arrangements have been made with a supervising teacher.
+School begins at 7:40 a.m. and ends at 3:15 p.m.
+No students should be dropped off before 7:25 a.m., unless special arrangements have been made with a supervising teacher.
 When students arrive at school on the bus, they will all be dismissed and allowed to enter the school.
-If students do not eat breakfast at Woodside, they will go directly to the gym and sit in the bleachers and wait for the 7:40 a.m. bell.
+If students do not eat breakfast at Woodside, they will go directly to their 1st hour class.
+If students are eating breakfast, they will get breakfast and take it to their 1st period class.
 There will be no basketball or running around in the gym.
 All students need to have a seat in the bleachers.
 If students are dropped off by parents, they will also go to the gym if they do not eat breakfast.